 Personal Injury Lawsuit v.
-Workers’ Compensation – Know the Difference in Georgia
+Workers’ Compensation – in Georgia

 Physical injuries affect victims in much the same way regardless of how the victim has sustained injuries.
 Whether a person suffers a traumatic brain injury (TBI) from a car accident as opposed to a workplace accident does not matter in terms of how the physical injury affects the victim.
 An injury carries the same pain and suffering regardless of how an accident happens.

 Tifton workers’ compensation lawyers routinely handle both personal injury matters and workers’ compensation claims.
 In some cases, there is a crossover of both personal injury claims and workers’ compensation claims involving the same workplace accident.

 While personal injury law deals with negligence and fault, workers’ compensation is a no-fault system that only focuses on compensating workers to help them recover and get back to work.

 Individuals injured in Tifton accidents, such as motor vehicle accidents or slip and fall accidents, among others, can seek compensation for their injuries by filing a personal injury lawsuit against the party at fault for causing the accident.
 In Georgia, the injured victim has two years from the date of the injury (which is the date of the accident) to file a personal injury lawsuit.

 Workers who sustain injuries from a workplace accident have one year from the date of the accident to file a workers’ compensation claim.
 If the accident happened in the course of one’s job duties, he or she would be entitled to benefits in the form of wages and medical expenses.

 Injured in the Workplace?
 Our Tifton Workers’ Compensation Lawyer Discusses Your Next Steps